 My Wera Tools

-In my Wera tool set I have…
+Some of the tools in my Wera tool set I have…

 - Two bitholders: One Kraftform Kompakt Stubby magazine, which is a short screwdriver with 6 bits in the handle and a Rapidator Quick-Release Chuck holder